 It’s possible the Dolphins have pretty much their whole WR room available this week, plus maybe Gesicki too.
 Those, couple with the emerging talent of Salvon Ahmed at running back, should mean the Dolphins move the ball enough to get the job done in the Death Star.

 And here hoping for a mid-play high-five by our offence at some point.

 Jay: The playoffs start now!
 This is a must win game to ensure our postseason aspirations remain in our own control.

 The Las Vegas Raiders have been in free fall for be last couple of weeks but on the offence they still have several playmakers able to make big plays.
 It appears Carr will be starting which I think will work in our favour.
 Ball security is possibly his biggest weakness so I think the front seven will be chomping at the bit looking for multiple takeaways.

 I can see them rushing the ball and relying on Josh Jacobs heavily so our run D needs to be on point, and they’re improving with each game.
 Ruggs may not play but Waller abs Aghalor have big play potential, so we need to keep them quiet.

-Defensively I don’t think the Raiders offer to much of a problem.
+Defensively I don’t think the Las Vegas Raiders offer too much of a problem.
 I can see us running the ball a lot early on to open up the passing game and hopefully we’ll see some continuity off the back of an excellent rushing performance last week by Ahmed and Brieda.
 We should also have the big boys back in Gesicki and Parker so look for some big plays there.